tomwhite007/rename-angular-component/README.md

   Rename Angular Component
 </h1>

-Rename Angular components, directives and services - including their filenames, class names and selectors all in one go
+Rename Angular components, directives, services and guards - including their filenames, class names and selectors all in one go

 ## How to use